Relax, my friend.

 For happiness, look to the past

 Candyfloss.
 Arcade machines.
-Spending a whole day cycling the neighbourhood, just because.
+Spending a whole day cycling the neighborhood, just because.
 The giddy-sick feeling of gliding across a river on a homemade rope swing that might snap at any point.
 These are the kind of delirious joys we forget about as adults, as we get swept up in a vortex of deadlines and demands.

 In fact, the entire act of play is something that’s lost on grownups.
 We don’t go sledging or dress up or invent convoluted chase-games (at least, not outside our roles as parents or caregivers; and even then, not nearly as often as we could).

 North of 40, “adulting” is no longer a novelty or something to strive for.
 Rather, it’s a relentless grind.
-So, it makes sense to give yourself a break now and again – by revisiting your favourite childhood book, or ordering that Lego Star Wars set you’d once spend all your money on.
+So, it makes sense to give yourself a break now and again – by revisiting your favorite childhood book, or ordering that Lego Star Wars set you’d once spend all your money on.
 Your inner kid will thank you…

-Savour your headline relationships
+Savor your headline relationships